TuxSoftLimited/IPStatistics/README.md

 6. When you want to check your site analytics, simply navigate to your web address /Analyse.php.

 ## Release Details
-This plugin was released on 26th July 2017 under the GNU General Public License v3.0 or later by James Phillips.
+This plugin was released on 5th August 2017 under the GNU General Public License v3.0 or later by TuxSoft Limited.
 See the LICENSE file for more details.